mohsen1/yek/README.md

 ## Usage

 `yek` has sensible defaults, you can simply run `yek` in a directory to serialize the entire repository.
-The output will be written to a single file named `output.txt` in the current directory, or streamed to stdout if piped.
+The output will be written to a single file named `output.txt` in the `yek-output` directory by default, or streamed to stdout if piped.

 ### Examples